ncatlab/nlab-content/pages/1626.md

 Every topological space can be decomposed into disjoint maximal connected subspaces, called its __connected components__.
 The underlying set of a topological space is the [[disjoint union]] of the underlying sets of its connected components, but the space itself is not necessarily the [[coproduct]] of its connected components in the category of spaces.

 One often studies topological ideas first for connected spaces and then generalises to general spaces.
-This is especially true if one is studying such [[nice topological space]]s that every space *is* a coproduct of connected components (for instance, this is the case for _locally connected_ spaces).
+This is especially true if one is studying such [[nice topological space]]s that every space *is* a coproduct of connected components (see _locally connected spaces_ below).

 ## Definitions